Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 values are limited to strings at this time.

-Changes to this table are held in the crank buffer, just like any other state changes, and are not flushed until the turn completes successfully.
+Changes to this table are held in the crank buffer, just like any other state changes, and are not flushed until the crank completes successfully.

 ### syscall.dropImports